mosip/documentation/docs/admin-portal-user-guide.md

 |UploadOtherDomainCertificate|UploadCertificate||||
 ||UploadOtherDomainCertificate||||

-## Resources
-The various resources that can be managed by an Admin are:
-1. Center (registration centers)
-1. Device
-1. Machine
-1. Users (Admin, registration staff)

 ## Center

 * This portal allows an Admin to view, create, edit, activate, deactivate and decommission registration centers.